slazav/addphoto/Readme.md

 thumbnail images are made from image names by adding a prefix which can be set by options --th1_pref (for small thumbnails), --th2_pref (for large thumbnails).
-If the prefix ends with '/' then thumbnails are locates in a subfolder.
-Sizes of thumbnails are set by --th1_size and --th2_size options (in W1:W2:W3 format, see elsewhere).
+If the prefix ends with '/' then thumbnails are located in a subfolder.
+Sizes of thumbnails are set by --th1_size and --th2_size options (in W1:W2:W3 format, see ph_resize script).

 * Marks.
 Marks are made from a fig file located near the image file.
 Names for a mark image is made from the image name by adding a prefix which can be set by options --mark_pref.
 If the prefix ends with '/' then marks are locates in a subfolder.

 ### Source file syntax